TajMahPaul/language_sudoku/USERSTORY.md

-User story: As a teacher, I want to specify a list of word pairs for my students to practice this week.

-Example: A teacher can create text file containing the practice schedule, and students can import that file.
-They will be reminded by the application which word pair to practice.

 User story: As a student working with a textbook, I want to load pairs of words to practice from each chapter of the book.

 Example: When a user imports a word pair, a "bulk import" option is available and the system automatically groups the word pairs from each chapter.